entando/entando-docs/vuepress/docs/next/tutorials/devops/manage-nginx.md

 ```
 Note that you will need the EXTERNAL-IP address of your ingress controller to configure the application.

-7. Set `ENTANDO_INGRESS_CLASS` to `nginx`.
-Entando exposes this environment variable to establish the ingress controller used for the deployment.
+7. Verify that you configured the ingress class in the Operator `ConfigMap` so Entando knows which ingress controller should be used:

+`entando.ingress.class: "nginx"`

 8. To reduce costs, remove the test deployment, service, and ingress:
 ```
 kubectl delete deploy/hello-server service/hello-server ing/ingress-resource
 ```

-## Customize the Ingress Configuration
+## Customize the NGINX Configuration

 There are situations where the default NGINX ingress configuration isn't optimized for Entando, e.g. JWT tokens can be too large or `proxy-buffer-size` can be too small.
 A `502 Bad Gateway` error may indicate that the config needs to be modified.